Gerry3010/passbubble/WARP.md

 ## Project Overview

 This is a command-line password manager built for Linux systems using GNOME Keyring as the secure backend storage.
-The project is implemented in Bash and consists of multiple modular scripts for password management, generation, and backup/restore functionality.
+The project has been converted from Bash to Go and provides both implementations:

+- **Go Implementation** (primary): Modern, performant CLI tool using Cobra framework
+- **Bash Implementation** (legacy): Original shell scripts for reference

 **Key Branch Information:**
 - `main`: Clean initial version